 (h) IHBT philosophy, including strength-based assessment and treatment planning; and

-(h) Differential diagnosis with special needs children/adolescents, including co-occurring substance use disorders and developmental disabilities, for staff credentialed to diagnose.
+(i) Differential diagnosis with special needs children/adolescents, including co-occurring substance use disorders and developmental disabilities, for staff credentialed to diagnose.

 (H) The agency's training plan must include provisions for ongoing training specific to the identified training needs of the staff as it relates to the population served, including attention to cultural competency, changing demographics, new knowledge or research, and other areas identified by the agency.

 (I) The agency must demonstrate that each IHBT supervisor receives training specific to the clinical and administrative supervision of the service.